 “I never noticed colors and clouds and stuff until you kept reminding me about them.
 It seems like they were never there before.”

-Chapter 6: Unlikely Heroes – The Church Fire Rescue
+Chapter 6: Unlikely Heroes – High-Risk Expenditure At The Church

 “Johnny, you don’t know what a few months in jail can do to you, man.
 You get mean in jail, I just don’t wanna see that happen to you like it happened to me…”